-Professional services (continued) You pay High Option Standard Option Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: • Diagnostic evaluation PPO: \$25 copayment per outpatient office visit (No deductible) PPO: \$30 copayment per outpatient office visit (No deductible) Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug use disorder, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Inpatient professional services Electroconvulsive therapy performed in an inpatient or outpatient setting PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Telehealth Services Telehealth services are available exclusively through Teladoc®.
+Benefit Description You After the calendar Professional services (cont.)
+High Option Standard Option Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
+Services include: • Diagnostic evaluation • Crisis intervention and stabilization for acute episodes • Medication evaluation and management (pharmacotherapy) • Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of alcoholism and drug use disorder, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting PPO: \$15 copayment per outpatient office visit to primary care physicians; \$25 copayment per outpatient office visit to specialists (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: \$20 copayment per outpatient office visit to primary care physicians; \$30 copayment per outpatient office visit to specialists (No deductible) Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Inpatient professional services Electroconvulsive therapy performed in an inpatient or outpatient setting PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan Allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan Allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Telehealth Services High Option Standard Option Telehealth services are available exclusively through Teladoc [®] .
 You can receive treatment and support from board-certified psychologists, psychiatrists, social workers, and therapists for conditions such as anxiety, depression, eating disorders, and more.
 Covered services include visits through the web or your mobile device to obtain a consultation, counseling and prescriptions (when appropriate).
 The service is available 24 hours a day, 7 days a week.
 Note: Telehealth services are available in most states, but some states do not allow Telehealth or prescriptions per state regulations.
-For a current list, visit www.Teladoc.com .
-Refer to Section 5(h) Wellness and other special features for additional information.
-PPO: \$10 copayment per telehealth service (No deductible) Non-PPO: No benefit PPO: \$15 copayment per telehealth service (No deductible) Non-PPO: No benefit Diagnostics Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Outpatient diagnostic tests provided and billed by a licensed mental health and substance use disorder treatment practitioner Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount
+For a current list, visit www.Teladoc.com.
+PPO: Nothing (no deductible) for the first 2 visits per calendar year for any covered telehealth service; \$10 copayment per telehealth service beginning with the 3rd visit (No deductible) Non-PPO: No benefit PPO: Nothing (no deductible) for the first 2 visits per calendar year for any covered telehealth service; \$15 copayment per telehealth service beginning with the 3rd visit (No deductible) Non-PPO: No benefit Refer to Section 5(h) Wellness and other special features for additional information.
+Diagnostics High Option Standard Option Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Outpatient diagnostic tests provided and billed by a licensed mental health and substance use disorder treatment practitioner Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount